-The Career Center @ Engineering (CC@E) is here to help you with every step of your job search.
-CC@E's services include career counseling, job seeking guidance, resume and portfolio building assistance, skill development, and networking opportunities.
-You can schedule an appointment or drop by during walk-in hours to get feedback on anything career or job-search related.
-CC@E is open Monday through Friday from 8:00 a.m. to 5:00 p.m., with reduced summer hours.
+CC@E is here to help you with every step of your job search.
+CC@E's services include career counseling, job-seeking guidance, resume and portfolio-building assistance, skill development, and networking opportunities.
+You can schedule an appointment, or drop by during walk-in hours, to get feedback on anything career and job-search related.

 Location: Loew Hall 301S

 Hours: Monday through Friday, 8:00a.m. to 5:00p.m., with reduced summer hours

 Walk-in hours: Monday through Thursday, 1:00p.m. to 3:30p.m.

 CC@E also runs the Engineering Internship Program, through which you can get academic credit while you participate in an internship.
 Internships are one of the best ways to get experience in your field, because you learn, hands-on, how to work within real-world business environments and constraints.

 By taking ENGR 321 or ENGR 601, undergrad and graduate students can maintain full-time student status while away from campus.

 The Institute of Industrial & Systems Engineers hosts a Career Center with nation-wide job information for its members.
 IISE's resources include a Job database with opportunities across the United States and beyond, as well as a Mentoring Board to help experienced and new IISE members connect.